National Health Service Act 1951

 The National Health Service Act 1951 (14 & 15 Geo.
 6. c.
-31) is an Act of Parliament passed by the Parliament of the United Kingdom.
+31) was an Act of Parliament (United Kingdom) of the Parliament of the United Kingdom.
 It stated that those who received dentures and spectacles from the National Health Service should pay towards their cost.
 The National Assistance Board was authorised to assist anyone who could demonstrate that they needed help based on national assistance standards.

+Subsequent developments

+The whole act was repealed for England and Wales by section 129 of, and schedule 16 to, the National Health Service Act 1977, which came into force on 29 August 1977.

+The whole act was repealed for Scotland by section 109(b) of, and schedule 17 to, the National Health Service (Scotland) Act 1978, which came into force on 1 January 1979.